How to Generate Packing Lists from Airtable Automatically

 Workflow:

-1. Filter your view to show orders with Status = "Ready to Pack"
+1. Filter your view to show orders with Status = "Ready to Pack."

-2. Select all records
+2. Select all records.

-3. Click "Generate PDFs"
+3. Click "Generate PDFs."

-4. All packing lists generate in parallel
+4. All packing lists generate in parallel.

 Best for: Daily batch processing where you generate all packing lists at once (e.g., morning pick lists).
+Deloitte estimates that batch document automation reduces processing time by up to 80%.

 Option 3: Airtable Automations (Automatic Generation)